FlicAnderson/2024-03-28_EPCC-devpersonas/presentation-prep.md

 I am NOT a 10x developer.
 I have written a lot of bad code in the past for my research, and what I've noticed is that everyone else seems to have done the same...

 ### WHY:

 As a result, I want to understand more about how other people develop RS and whether we can make them more effective at doing it.

 To understand something and talk about it, it helps to have names for the concepts you want to explore - that's where developer personas come in!

+Who here writes or has written software for research?
+Hands up?
+Hopefully my poster should be relevant to most of you then! :)

 ### WHAT: